nrwl/nx/docs/shared/concepts/sync-generators.md

 # Sync Generators

-In Nx 19.7, you can use sync generators to update code before a task is run or before code is sent to CI.
-Sync generators are designed to perform maintenance work that is required for a particular task or for CI.
+In Nx 19.7, you can use sync generators to keep applicable files in sync with your project graph.
+These can be for global configuration files or scripts, or at the task level to ensure to that project level configuration files are in sync before a task is run.

 Sync Generator Examples: